nevrome/mobest/docs/types.md

-# Data types in the mobest R package
+# Input data types in the mobest R package

-The following guide briefly lists the main `mobest` input data types with their constructors loosely in the order one would usually call them.
+The following section briefly lists the main `mobest` input data types with their constructors.

 ## Basic data types